-I am Yarrow (but you might still know me as Sarah!) – a web designer, tech fairy and online magic maker.
+I am Yarrow Magdalena – a web designer, tech fairy and small business mentor.
 I am here to support cool people like you all over the world with practical advice, beautiful custom made websites and useful resources.

-If you have questions or would like to get in touch, you can do so here.
+If you have questions about my work or would like to get in touch, you can do so here.

 I started my first own business as a freelance writer at the youthful age of 19 and while I kind of always knew that I wanted to work for myself and ideally create something awesome and meaningful, it took me ages to figure out how exactly to make that magic happen in a way that would sustain me.
 Long story short, like many young people I was super confused about what to do with my life and did a two year business training in order to be independent asap, then became a management assistant in London and progressed to be an HR manager for a start up in Berlin.
 So not my jam!